emhamza/horizonDB/README.md

 # 📖 The Spa Api <a name="about-project"></a>

-**The Spa Api** is the backend rails Api for the spa app built to help individuals easily book their spa sessions.
+**GP Data management tool** is the backend rails Api for the GP Practices built to help GP managers easily manage their Practice's data.

 ## 🛠 Link to back-end <a name="link-frontend"></a>